sebnozzi/miniscript.ts/ROADMAP.md

   - atan
   - sin
   - cos
-  - shuffle
   - bitAnd
   - bitOr
   - bitXor
 - Implement special-identifiers:
-  - globals
-  - locals
-  - globals / locals can not be set-to, only accessed I mean, this is illegal globals = ... locals = ...
-    But this is OK:
-      globals["lslsl"] = ...
-      locals["sksks] = ...
   - Implement super
 - Make intrinsics not "pollute" the global scope
   They are resolved if anything else fails AFTER the global